igelado/hcbravo/README.md

  cpack
  ```

- After running those comands, there should a `hcbravo.zip` file that contains the plugin and the configuration files.
+ After running those commands, there should a `hcbravo.zip` file that contains the plugin and the configuration files.
  You can unzip that archive into the XPlane plugins directory.